yesoun/Logger_Cpp_Multiple_Threads_Outputs_User_Types/README.md

 - Focus both on the quality of the code and to the usability of the class (API).

-- Send your solution to Rightware in a ZIP package containing the following contents:
+- Send your solution in a ZIP package containing the following contents:
 	- source code, solution and project files.
 	- executable that is outputting log messages.
 	- instructions how to compile.